jeremysb1/coffeeapp/README.md

 ## Technologies Used

-Javascript
+- Javascript
-React
+- React
-Next.js
+- Next.js
-CSS Modules
+- CSS Modules
-Vercel
+- Vercel

+## Getting Started

+Clone the repo to your own GitHub environment.

+## Roadmap

+The following features are on the product roadmap:

+- SSO Login